boostercloud/booster/docs/README.md

 boost new:event StockMoved --fields productID:string origin:string destination:string quantity:number
 ```

-That will generate a file called `StockMoved.ts` under the proper `<project-root>/src/events` directory.
+That will generate a file called `stock-moved.ts` under the proper `<project-root>/src/events` directory.
 You can also create the file manually, but we recommend using the generator and avoid dealing manually with boilerplate code.

 Note: